bryan107/sCM-mnist/README.md

 train.py uses torch.func.jvp, which calculates the JVP in the forward pass.
 Only some operations support JVP, but most common operations are supported.
 There are two exceptions: BatchNorm and Flash Attention.
 BatchNorm has some in-place operations that cause problems.
 The simple solution to this is to just avoid BatchNorm.
 I use GroupNorm in this implementation.
 Flash attention is more complicated, but the paper provides a way to calculate the JVP efficiently.
 I may implement this here in the future.
 Note that normal attention (see [here](https://github.com/NVlabs/edm/blob/main/training/networks.py) for one implementation) supports JVP.

-**Training Tip**: The paper claims that a prior weighting of `1 / sigma` in the loss lowers variance, but in some of my experiments (not on MNIST) I found that this destabilizes training.
+**Training Tip**: The paper claims that a prior weighting of `1 / sigma` in the loss lowers variance, but in many of my experiments I found that this destabilizes training.
 If you experience similar issues, replacing `1 / sigma` with just `1` may help.

 ### train_diffusion.py